 London assailant identified as British-born Khalid Masood

-Police on Thursday identified the knife-wielding terrorist who killed three people near parliament in central London as British-born Khalid Masood.
+Police on Thursday identified the knife-wielding terrorist who killed four people near parliament in central London as British-born Khalid Masood and said they have arrested eight other people in connection.

 The police said Masood, 52, was born in the county of Kent in southeast England and was most recently living in the West Midlands region of central England.
 He was shot dead by police at the scene of Wednesday's attack for which the Islamic State militant group claimed responsibility.